bufbuild/knit/README.md

 and code generation is required once for schema and not per query.

 ## Relations between services
-Relations extends the availble fields in a type without needing to modify the original proto definition of that type.
+Relations extend the available fields in a type without needing to modify the original proto definition of that type.

 Using the `Film` and `Starship` types from the [Tutorial] as an example, a